-- AG 1.1.
-Preserve the area's most productive farmland for continued agricultural activities.
-While the City of Wautoma has very little farmland within its corporate limits, they do recognize the influence that farming has contributed to the character, well being and vitality of the area. - AG 1.2.
+• AG 1.4.
 Maintain a critical mass of farmers needed to sustain the agribusiness community and other support businesses.
 The decline in the number of farms has hurt many support businesses, some of which no longer exist in the area.
 As a result, farmers often have to travel greater distances for equipment, supplies, and other services.
-To sustain the agribusiness community, a enough farmers need to remain in farming to make it cost effective for support businesses to remain or relocate to the area.
-Additionally, while Christmas tree production has been a relatively stable commodity, the production of this crop has been declining in recent years.
-As more acreage is taken out of Christmas tree production, other crops that are well suited to the soils of Waushara County will need to be explored.
-Nurseries as well as pine or oak for lumber production may be among the possibilities.
+It is in the town's interest to join the county, other towns, and area communities to sustain the agribusiness community by retaining enough farmers that the local farm economy is sufficiently viable to make it cost-effective for support businesses to remain or relocate to the area.